gtiwari-bidmc/LD_Score_Estimation_wiki/Partitioned-Heritability.md

 ### `.results` file

 This file has the results of the analysis in tab-delimited form.
 If any category contains all SNPs, then that category will not appear in this file.
 There is one row for each category and columns summarizing the results: Proportion of SNPs, Proportion of heritability, Enrichment, and standard errors.
 Enrichment is (Prop. heritability) / (Prop.
 SNPs).
 If you use the `--print-coefficients` flag, then there will also be columns for the regression coefficients.
+(See [Finucane, Bulik-Sullivan et al., bioRxiv](http://biorxiv.org/content/early/2015/01/23/014241) for a discussion of the relationship between the coefficients and proportions of heritability.)

 ## Cell-type group analysis

 To compare cell-type groups, we use the coefficient z-score in an analysis containing the full baseline model.
 This means that we are controlling for the 53 categories of the full baseline model when comparing cell-type groups.
 To run the analysis for a single cell-type group, say CNS, run:

 	> python ldsc.py
-		--h2 BMI.sumstats
+		--h2 BMI.sumstats.gz
 		--w-ld-chr weights.
 		--ref-ld-chr CNS.,baseline.
 		--overlap-annot